greenageinfo/greenageinfo.github.io/policies/tenant-agreements.md

 ## New Tenants
 At the time of move-in, you can send the scanned rental agreement document to the GOA office to have it uploaded for your flat.

-## What will be considered a Valid Rental Agreement
+## What is a Valid Rental Agreement

 The lease agreement must be signed by both parties and need to be on a stamp paper.
 It must have valid dates and expired contracts from previous years are not accepted.
 Please upload the full document with signature pages.
 In case of a multi-tenant flat, every tenant of the flat must have a valid rental agreement.
 Without a valid rental agreement, the apartment may be deemed unoccupied in myGate.